jieyouxu/Rust-Notes/src/content/ownership/index.md

 > Reference: [std::sync::Arc](https://doc.rust-lang.org/std/sync/struct.Arc.html)

 > Reference: [Rustnomicon | Lifetimes](https://doc.rust-lang.org/nomicon/lifetimes.html)

+For more flexibility, Rust also incorporates the concepts of:

 - **Moves**: it is possible to move values from one owner to another owner, allowing the programmer to build, rearrange and teardown the ownership tree.